May 21, 2021

 Mistake #6: Submitting inaccurate information.

-Inputting an incorrect Social Security or driver’s license number is usually an innocent mistake, however, it could result in a loan denial.
-To avoid this, you should double-check your information and, also, have a trusted individual review your applications before submission.
+Don’t make the mistake of inputting an incorrect Social Security or driver’s license number.
+This major student loan application mistake could result in a loan denial.
+To avoid this, double-check your information.
+Additionally, it’s a good idea to have a trusted individual review your applications before submission.

 Mistake #7: Providing false information.

-Intentionally providing incorrect information on a loan document or submitting fake supporting documentation can result in more than a loan denial.
-This is considered fraud, a crime that’s punishable under criminal and civil law.
+Purposely providing incorrect information on a loan document can result in much more than a loan denial.
+It is considered fraud.
+Fraud is a crime that’s punishable under criminal and civil law.

-Lenders are aware that applicants may attempt to falsify information related to income, debt, and employment.
-Financial institutions use various software programs to flag inconsistencies.
-They confirm application information by using public records, credit reports, and employment verification services.
+Lenders know that some applicants try to use false information on the loan document.
+Financial institutions use various software programs to flag these false claims.
+Moreover, they confirm application information by using public records, credit reports, and employment verification services.

 Mistake #8: Requesting a loan amount that exceeds the cost of attendance.

-A private student loan isn’t a blank check.
-There are limits to the amount you can borrow.
+A private student loan has limits to the amount of money you can borrow.
 Some lenders require written confirmation of the federal awards you’ve already accepted.
-Others may speak with your school’s financial aid office to ensure your loan request doesn’t exceed the cost of attendance.
+Others may speak with your school’s financial aid office.
+This further ensures that your loan request doesn’t exceed the cost of attendance.

 Mistake #9: Forgetting that a cosigner can help with private student loan approval.

 If you have little to no income or credit history, a cosigner can help you secure a private student loan.
-When a person cosigns your application, they allow the lender to consider their financial and credit information before making a credit decision.
-It should be noted, the cosigner shares legal and financial responsibility for the loan.
+A cosigner allows the lender to consider their financial and credit information.
+It should be noted that a cosigner shares legal and financial responsibility for the loan.

 Mistake #10: Waiting until the last minute to apply.

 Choosing the right offer for your specific situation is important.
-Start your loan search early to have ample time for comparing interest rates and repayment terms.
+Start your loan search early.
+This allows for ample time to compare interest rates and repayment terms.
 Rushing an application could cost you thousands of dollars over the life of the loan.